 Likewise, periodical payments and secured periodical payments can be ordered in respect of a child of the family.

-Lump sums Orders to be paid by instalments: Lump sum Orders are a usually feature when one of the parties is keen to retain an asset or seeking to get a clean break.
+Lump-Sum Orders are a usual feature when one of the parties is keen to retain an asset or seeking to get a clean break.
 In these instances, the financially weaker party agrees to a lump sum, instead of periodical maintenance.
-However, lump sum Orders can also be ordered to be paid in instalments.
+However, lump-sum Orders can also be ordered to be paid in instalments.
 Such Orders then can be varied.

 Deferred lump sum payments can also be varied if they meet certain conditions.

 Sale of Property Orders:

 As part of a Financial Order, there often can be an Order to sell a property.
 The proceeds can then be divided between the parties according to a Court determined formula.

 Most prominent in this category of Orders that under normal circumstances cannot be varied are lump sum Orders that aren’t payable by instalments, a property adjustment Order or pension sharing Order after the decree absolute cannot be varied.